Invalid email address

 Before you launch your influencer marketing campaign, decide on a couple of core metrics to focus on (again, these should tie directly into your goals and objectives).
 Some of these metrics include:

 • Cost per acquisition (CPA).
-How much does each new follower or lead cost you?
+How much does each new follower or lead cost?

 • Conversion rate.
-How many people actually go on to take the action you want them to take?
+How many people take the action you want them to take?

 • Engagement rate.
 How many likes, comments, shares, and saves are you getting?

 • Click-through rate (CTR).
-How many people swipe up or click through to your website?
+How many people swipe up or click through to your website or shop?

 For example, if your campaign’s goal is to get more conversions, then metrics like CPA, CTR, and conversion rates make more sense.

-If your plan is to use the feed influencer content into paid ads to drive down CAC, then the number of assets produced is your north star.
+If your plan is to use the influencer content for paid ads to drive down CAC (Customer Acquisition Cost), then the number of assets produced is your north star.

 6. Key learnings and next steps

-When wrapping up your influencer marketing campaign report, don’t cut and run without leaving any takeaways.
+When wrapping up your influencer marketing campaign report, don’t cut and run without takeaways.

 How to measure influencer marketing campaigns